-Zach Wells(music leader) is a musician and songwriter based out of Atlanta, GA.
-While he’s not performing with Sam Burchfield, Zach enjoys participating in and leading worship at various churches in the Atlanta area.
-Between his years at Presbyterian College, Zach spent his summers working on summer staff at Montreat.
+Zach Wells(music leader) is a musician and songwriter based out of Dallas, TX, where he is an associate director of music at Preston Hollow Presbyterian Church.
+Between his years at Presbyterian College, Zach spent his summers working on summer staff at Montreat Conference Center.
 In his free time, you can find Zach writing at the piano, traveling to new places, or searching for the best pizza in town.

 The Rev. Andrew Wilkes(critical conversation leader) is an ordained minister, democratic socialist, writer, and the Principal of Wilkes Advocacy Group.
 A native of Atlanta, GA, Andrew is a proud graduate of Hampton University and Princeton Theological Seminary.
 He currently serves as an Associate Pastor at the Greater Allen A.M.E.
 Cathedral of New York, NY.
 He is a writer for The Guardian, The Huffington Post, Mic.com, Democratic Socialists of America, and more.
 Andrew resides in Harlem, NY with his wife, Gabby Cudjoe-Wilkes.
 Follow him on Twitter @AndrewJWilkes.